 Some of the most important factors you need to conduct research on before you even think of investing in crypto are the currencies’ use cases and target market, their security features, performance, and transaction throughput, the coin supply, and the type of consensus method employed.

 The cryptocurrency performance and the transaction throughput, i.e. the number of processed transactions per second (TPS), always go hand in hand.
-In this article, we’ll explain these factors in more detail, using Bitcoin’s blockchain and TPS as an example.
+As for Bitcoin, how many transactions can Bitcoin handle per second?
+Bitcoin has a throughput of 7TPS.
+Keep reading because we’ll explain these factors in more detail, using Bitcoin’s blockchain and TPS as an example.

 We’ll also use Bitcoin’s blockchain to talk about the main reasons for the low number of Bitcoin transactions per second and some of the approaches taken to solve this scalability problem.